nightconcept/boba-site/project/boba-learn.md

 Think of it like a building: some rooms (private fields) are for internal staff only, while the reception area (`pub` fields) is accessible to the public.

+This principle of encapsulation allows the author of a struct to later refactor or change the internal, private fields without breaking the code of users who depend on it, as long as the public API (the `pub` fields) remains consistent.

 ```boba
 // in a file named `user.boba`